Thailand

 Then, for those craving coastal beauty, the Route 4 unfurls itself, with its picturesque views of the Andaman Sea, dotted with emerald islands.
 With every kilometer traveled, Thailand's roads reveal stories - of ancient kingdoms, of nature's splendor, and of the indomitable spirit of its people.

-Doi Inthanon is a high mountain pass located in Mae Chaem District, Chiang Mai Province, part of the Himalayan mountain range.
-At an elevation of 2.565m (8,415ft) above the sea level, it’s the highest mountain in Thailand.
+Doi Inthanon is a high mountain peak at an elevation of 2,565m (8,415ft) above sea level, located in Mae Chaem District of Chiang Mai Province.
+It’s the highest mountain in Thailand.

-Doi Ang Khang is a high mountain pass at an elevation of 1.928m (6,325ft) above the sea level, located in Fang District, Chiang Mai Province, Thailand.
-The mountain is called Thailand's 'Little Switzerland' for its cool climate and mountain scenery.
+Doi Ang Khang is a high mountain pass at an elevation of 1,815m (5,954ft) above sea level, located in Fang District, in the Chiang Mai Province of Thailand.
+The mountain is referred to as Thailand's 'Little Switzerland' due to its cool climate and mountain scenery.

 Located in northern Thailand's Mae Hong Son Province, near the Myanmar border, the Pai Memorial Bridge is one of the main tourist attractions in Pai.
 It’s one of the most spectacular bridges in the world.